Wordtune Review 2026: Is It Actually Worth Your Money?

 Grammar and Spell Check

-Here's the deal — it's there, it works, but this is not why you'd pay for Wordtune.
-Grammarly does this better, full stop.
-Think of the grammar check as a nice bonus rather than a selling point.
+Here's the deal — it's there, it works, but this isn't why you'd pay for Wordtune.
+Grammarly does this better.
+Think of the grammar check as a nice bonus rather than a main selling point.

 AI Answers (Research Assistant)

-This is a newer feature that lets you ask questions and get answers grounded in real sources, with citations.
+This newer feature lets you ask questions and get answers grounded in real sources, with citations.
 It sits somewhere between a search engine and a chatbot.
-For quick research while drafting content, it's convenient.
-I wouldn't rely on it for anything high-stakes, but for basic fact-checking while you write?
+For quick research while you're drafting, it's convenient.
+I wouldn't rely on it for anything high-stakes, but for basic fact-checking?
 Solid.

 Google Docs Integration

 Wordtune works inside Google Docs as a sidebar, and honestly this might be the feature that pushed me from "occasional user" to "daily user."
 I don't want to be copying and pasting between tabs all day.
-The integration is smooth, and having suggestions appear right alongside your document makes the workflow actually practical rather than just theoretically useful.
+The integration is smooth, and having suggestions appear right alongside your document makes the workflow actually practical.

 Wordtune Pricing — Here's What You Actually Pay

-Here's where things get a little nuanced.
-Wordtune has restructured its pricing a few times, and the current setup looks like this:
+Here's where things get nuanced.
+Wordtune has restructured pricing a few times, and the current setup looks like this:

 | Plan | Monthly Price | Annual Price | What You Get |